1. Users, Groups and Roles#

 Go to Global settings and fill out the fields, to set up the AD synchronization user.

-Go to Users and contacts, then click Manage AD settings.
+Go to Users, organizations and contacts, then click Manage AD settings.

-Example of the the AD group link page
+Example of setting up the AD group link

-To create a new AD group link, enter the name of the AD group and choose a role from the dropdown, to give the groups the desired user permissions.
+To create a new AD group link, enter the name of the AD group, search for it and then choose a role from the dropdown, to give the groups the desired user permissions.

 When an AD group link is created, it will be listed on the page and users from that group, should now be able to log in to TrustView with AD-login.